89luca89/distrobox/docs/usage/distrobox-export.md

-In the case of exporting binaries, you will have to specify **where** to export it (`--export-path`) and the tool will create a little wrapper script that will `distrobox-enter -e` from the host, the desired binary.
+In the case of exporting binaries, you will have to specify **where** to export it (`--export-path`) and the tool will create a little wrapper script that will `distrobox enter -e` from the host, the desired binary.
 This can be handy with the use of `direnv` to have different versions of the same binary based on your `env` or project.